designing with nature

-Our growing forest of methods
+a growing forest of methods and practices

 We create futures stories and futures ecologies that are inspired by bio-, techno- and mythology.
 Our methods draw from the fields of ecosystems science, futures thinking, anthropology, AI, neuroscience, and speculative design.